 To assist with conversations around sanitation and sharing of products we developed the below communication:

-FAQ: Can OPI Powder Perfection Activator liquid kill germs due to the 99% acetate?
+Can OPI Powder Perfection Activator liquid kill germs due to the 99% acetate?

 For North America Liquid Activator: The OPI Dipping Powder Activator contains >97% of Ethyl Acetate and does not contain water.
-With this high level of solvent, the formula is hostile for the virus.
+With this high level of solvent, the formula is hostile to the virus.
 OPI protocol should be followed and fresh powder should be poured into a small plastic cup and disposed of after each client.

 Can bacteria grow in dip powder?

-In order to have bacteria growth, water must be present in the powder.
+In order to have bacteria grow, water must be present in the powder.
 This is why OPI highly recommends that salons use separate medicine cups to apply a dip service rather than dipping straight into the jar as mentioned above.
 For those concerned with product waste, check out our ProTip #29 on our YouTube channel.
 With our ProTip, salons can reduce product waste and still be sanitary.